Back to Home

 Trainers do not take breaks during any period that they are scheduled with clients.

-TIME CARDS
+TIME SHEETS

 EXEMPT EMPLOYEES